 Young juniper bark is smooth, with a reddish-brown color.

-On young, faster-growing branches the leaves may be longer and more needle-like, scattered in twos or threes; pale yellowish-green, turning to greyish-green on older twigs.
+On young branches, the leaves may be longer and more needle-like, scattered in twos or threes; pale yellowish-green, then turning to greyish-green on older twigs.

 Rocky Mountain Juniper cones are rounded, small, fleshy, and located at the ends of the branches.